I feel like there’s pulsating goo bubbling behind my forehead.

-This past week has drilled a hole inside my skull.
+This past week drilled a hole inside my skull.
 I feel like there’s pulsating goo bubbling behind my forehead.

 When Life Slows Down Work

-Last Saturday, standing beside my partner, watching his Dad fade away; and the way our bodies responded: sitting by his bedside for 72 hours, holding his hand, petting his head, and playing music beside his ear—those moments defied my life experiences up until now.
+Last Saturday, standing beside my partner, watching his Dad fade away; the way our bodies responded: sitting by his bedside for 72 hours, holding his hand, petting his head, and playing music beside his ear—those moments defied my life experiences up until now.

 All the comfort and reassurance we gave to ease his transition from here to not here.